apache/cayenne-website/src/main/site/content/dev/cms-guide.md

 ## Publish

 To publish new version just run Maven with `publish` profile.
 This will build production version of the site (with `cayenne.apache.org` base URL) and push commit into `asf-site` branch that will be synced with actual site content location:

     mvn -Ppublish -Dmsg="commit message describing site changes"

 That's all, so be carefull and review your changes before publishing (also don't forget to check them after).

 Don't forget to push you source's changes so others won't rewrite them.

-:grey_exclamation: apache `gitpubsub` should be setup in order actual content sync to happen.

 *NOTE*: This process can be automated by Jenkins.
 It can run publish on every commit to `master`.
-But at first it is better to use manual publishing.
+But for now it is better to use manual publishing.

 {{% gap %}}